 Everyone has the right not to be subjected to torture, or to cruel, degrading, or disproportionately severe treatment or punishment.
-The purpose of section 9 is to ensure that all persons are treated with respect for their inherent dignity and worth.
+The purpose of section $\underline{9}$ is to ensure that all persons are treated with respect for their inherent dignity and worth.

 Section 9 is particularly relevant to the treatment of prisoners.
-For example, deliberate deprivation of a mentally unstable prisoner, or deliberately strip searching a prisoner in a public area in order to humiliate or subdue them, may breach section 9.
+For example, deliberately strip searching a prisoner in a public area in order to humiliate or subdue them, may breach section 9.

-Section 9 and the 'UN Convention Against Torture' include an obligation to investigate credible claims of toltare and cruel, degrading and disproportionately severe treatment.
+Section 9 and the 'UN Convention Against Torture' include an obligation to investigate credible claims of torture and cruel, degrading and disproportionately severe treatment.
 Police will often be involved in such investigations.
-The IPCA is the National Preventative Mechanism for torture and quel treatment, and oversees investigations into complaints of torture and cruel treatment by Police.
+The IPCA is the National Preventative Mechanism for torture and cruel treatment, and oversees investigations into complaints of torture and cruel treatment by Police.
 (See 'Independent Police Conduct Authority (IPCA)' in the 'Police investigations of complaints and notifiable incidents' chapter.